ueaner/nvimrc/docs/keymaps.md

 - `:help vim-modes`
 - `:help mode-switching`

-Switch from normal mode to another mode, and then switch back to normal node:
+Switch from normal mode to another mode, and then switch back to normal mode:

 ```help
            TO mode                Command                   Operator